Victor Caratini Preview, Player Props: Brewers vs. Cubs

 Victor Caratini At The Plate

-- Caratini is hitting .251 with three doubles, seven home runs and 19 walks.
+- Caratini has three doubles, seven home runs and 19 walks while hitting .255.

-- In 12.1% of his games this year, he has hit a long ball, and 3.2% of his trips to the plate.
+- Looking at the 59 games he has played this season, he's hit a long ball in seven of them (11.9%), and in 3.1% of his trips to the dish.

-- In 19 of 58 games this season, he has scored, and four of those games included multiple runs.
+- In 32.2% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (6.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.